-I have listed some simple techniques below that can help you determine the best price to list your home.
+Listed below are some simple techniques below that can help you determine the best price to list your home.
 These are many of the same things that San Diego real estate agents and Realtors look for when making listing price suggestions, but a wise homeowner will walk into a meeting already armed with ideal selling prices, rather than letting the listing agent set a price that may or may not maximize the financial return and get the home sold as quickly as possible.

-I Have Several Key Points to Keep in Mind When Pricing Your San Diego Home
+Several Key Points to Keep in Mind When Pricing Your San Diego Home

 - The price that you paid for your home has little to no impact on the actual value of your home today.